 Students can choose one or more of the options below, as a culminating task for this unit.
 Teachers may give their students various options for presentation.

-- 1. Pretend you are Mia.
+1. Pretend you are Mia.
 What would you say to Aiden about the crash and the fact that Jacob was impaired because Aiden had obtained and left Jacob with the beer and marijuana?
 What do you think Aiden would say?
 Do you think Aiden will take responsibility?
 Why or why not?
 Write a conversation that you believe might happen between the two.
-You and a classmate can video the dialogue for presentation to the class, or perform it live. - 2.
-Jacob is being held at a juvenile detention facility after pleading guilty to driving while impaired.
-His hearing is virtual, but in the presence of his own family, members of the family whose mother/wife was killed, and of course, the judge.
-Jacob has to make a statement to the court.
+You and a classmate can video the dialogue for presentation to the class, or perform it live.

+2. Jacob is being held at a juvenile detention facility after pleading guilty to driving while impaired.
+Because of Covid-19 his hearing is virtual, but present on-line are his own family, members of the family whose mother/wife was killed, the other teens, and of course, the judge.
+Jacob must make a statement to the court.
 What would Jacob say?
-Write his monologue and deliver it to the court via video feed. - 3.
-Pretend you are the son or daughter of the lady who was killed in the crash.
+Write his monologue and deliver it live to the court via video feed.

+3. Pretend you are the son or daughter of the lady who was killed in the crash.
 The crown prosecutor has asked to make a victim impact statement at Jacob's virtual trial.
 What would your statement say?
-Record your statement to be played to the court; how the loss of your mother at the hands of an impaired driver impacted you.
-(This would happen during Jacob's trial which could be up to a year after the crash.) - 4.
-You are the first police officer on scene at the crash site.
+Record your statement to be played to the court; how has the loss of your mother at the hands of an impaired driver impacted you?
+(This would happen during Jacob's trial which could be up to a year after the crash.)

+4. You are the first police officer on scene at the crash site.
 You pull the woman out from her vehicle, wait until the Emergency Team takes her away, then leave to tell her family the tragic news.
 Months later you are asked to address the students at Jacob's, Ali's and Mia's school about that night, and the issue of impaired driving.
-Parents are invited to attend as well as the staff and students.
+Parents are invited to attend in addition to the staff and students.
 Write the script you believe the police officer would use as his guide.
-It could include questions he asks his audience of students and teachers.
+It could include questions he asks of his audience of students, teachers, and parents.

-Success Criteria for Post Presentation Assessment Tasks
+Success Criteria for Post-Presentation Assessment Tasks